 Radio exercise is also one of the unique things observed only in Japan.
 It’s the exercise done along with the music from the radio broadcast.
 If you have spent your school time in Japan, you should have absolutely experienced this unique way of exercise.

 Every morning in some parks in Japan as well, you can experience this radio exercise.
 It usually begins from 6:30 on the spot and most of the participants there are elderly people.
 After the exercise, you can enjoy conversation with them as well.
 They will surely welcome the younger joinee.
-As they say Hayaoki wa sanmon no toku (the early bird gets the worm), getting up early in the morning, joining the radio exercise in the park around your residence, and taking a walk in a fresh morning air would bring you a good feeling from the morning of the day.
+As they say Hayaoki wa sanmon no toku (the early bird gets the worm), getting up early in the morning, joining the radio exercise in the park around your residence, and taking a walk in a fresh morning air would bring you a good feeling from the start of the day.

 Go to the gym in the city facility